 Whether you add headings while writing, or go back + edit afterwards, plan to use them in your content.

-With most themes, the title of your post will be an H1.
+With most good WordPress themes, the title of your post will be an H1.
 Since Google watches for sites that overuse the H1 tag on pages/posts, stick with subheadings for breaking up your content.

 Starting with Heading 2 (H2), break up your article into sections that make sense.
 Bonus SEO points for using your keyphrase in one of your subheadings!
 You can see how I used the H2 style to break up this lengthy post — skim for the bright blue headings.